Whether guest posting or pitching for coverage these blogger outreach email tips will put you on the right track

 Remember that for you, it's always a win.

 Make sure your blogger outreach email gives something valuable to the recipient.
 If it doesn't, why should they act on it?

 It would be nice if you asked ME, what I would prefer rather than asking me to post what you need.

 10. Save the blogger some time.

-When TemplateMonster offer to guest post on my site, they prepare the guest post in full HTML.
-Headers, italics, links with affiliate code built in, and images ready with the correct name.
+When TemplateMonster offers to guest post on my site, they prepare the guest post in full HTML.
+Headers, italics, links with affiliate code built-in, and images ready with the correct name.
 I just copy, paste into my editor upload the images, save and publish.
 It takes me all of 5 minutes.

 Offer to do that for the person you will be submitting too.
 Style to what their site looks like, not what you find easiest.

 Ask them what format they prefer.
 Google Doc?
 Markdown?
 Pure HTML?
 Do they prefer it if you actually upload it?